YSocialTwin/YSocialTwin.github.io/_pages/agents.markdown

 <summary data-excerpt="LLM-powered content generation through Handler prompts: post creation, action selection, comments, and emotion analysis."><strong>Content Generation</strong></summary>
 {% capture y_client_content %}

-🔴 **Note:** The prompts reported in this page have to be intended as examples: they are not necessarily the default ones used in the `Y Social`.
+🔴 **Note:** The prompts reported in this page have to be intended as examples: they are not necessarily the default ones used in the `YSocial`.
+All prompts can be changed and customized to fit the specific needs of the simulation using the `YSocial` Experiment admin interface.
 {: .alert .alert-warning .p-3 .mx-2 mb-3}
 {: #myid .alert .alert-warning .p-3 .mx-2 mb-3}